stleerh/cno-observability/README.md

 Run `../installer/bin/openshift-install create install-config`.
 View the modified install-config.yaml file.
 The true and false cases should remain unchanged.
 If the statement is not there, it sets it to true.
 If it's a bad value, it rejects it.
 Be sure to copy the install-config.yaml file after each test as it modifies the file.

 Run `../installer/bin/openshift-install create manifests`.
 View the manifests/cluster-network-02-config.yml.
 It should set the `observabilityEnabled` field as expected.
+Be sure to remove all the files in this directory and copy back the install-config.yaml file after each test.

 #### Build openshift/cluster-network-operator